 Utilizing narratives and real-world examples helps to convince employees how easy it is to fall prey to a phishing attack.
 It also makes the training more engaging.
 By witnessing relatable situations, your staff becomes more cautious and thoughtful in their interactions with emails and messages.

-Ideally, the training shouldn't focus only on the company's security but also highlight how individuals can protect themselves personally by employing good "internet hygiene."
+Ideally, the training should focus not only on the company's security but also on how individuals can protect themselves personally by employing good "internet hygiene."
 Include tips on avoiding scams, protecting credit card information, and encouraging participants to share this knowledge with their friends and family.

 In 2020, Barbara Corcoran, the host of the reality TV show Shark Tank, almost lost $400,000 to a spear phishing attack.
 The scammer used a well-crafted email to trick her bookkeeper into sending money to a fake contractor working on one of Corcoran's renovation projects.
 The hacker's story made perfect sense, as Barbara was heavily involved in real estate investments and renovation projects.